justi1jc/FPS/README.md

 * Transition between ragdoll and up-right states for proper ragdolling.

 ### Arena Features
-* Store and access user-defined kits.
-* Weapon spawners for modes that don't use kits.

 ### UI Features
 * Discard items from inventory by right-clicking.